alexandrialim/stock-forecaster/README.md

 # stock-forecaster
 A simple stock forecaster that utilizes 5 years of tsla stock price data from yahoo finance

-*To generate a forecast for a different stock or trackable asset, please change the csv file that is currently being read*
+*To generate a forecast for a different stock or trackable asset, please swap out the csv file that is currently being read*

 Limitations: As the program stands, this will only forecast the price of Tesla 30 days into the future